Campo Ligure

 Related links

-History: Campo Ligure has ancient origins, dating back to Roman times when it was a settlement along the Via Julia Augusta, an important Roman road connecting Genoa to France.
+Campo Ligure has ancient origins, dating back to Roman times when it was a settlement along the Via Julia Augusta, an important Roman road connecting Genoa to France.
 Throughout history, Campo Ligure was ruled by various noble families, including the Spinola family, whose influence is still visible in the village's architecture.

-During the Middle Ages, the village prospered as a center for ironworking and the production of iron products.
+During the Middle Ages, the village prospered as a centre for ironworking and the production of iron products.
 Today, Campo Ligure is celebrated for its well-preserved medieval character, making it a captivating destination for history enthusiasts and visitors seeking an authentic Italian experience.

-During the Middle Ages, the village prospered as a center for ironworking and the production of iron products.
+During the Middle Ages, the village prospered as a centre for ironworking and the production of iron products.
 Today, Campo Ligure is celebrated for its well-preserved medieval character, making it a captivating destination for history enthusiasts and visitors seeking an authentic Italian experience.

 - Palazzo Spinola: Visit Palazzo Spinola, a stately mansion that now houses the Ethnographic Museum showcasing local traditions, crafts, and artifacts.